2019.12.06

 Q: What is interesting about watching films that focus on architecture and cities?

 A: If you look at the "Mammoth Flower" from Ultra Q, you can see it as a natural disaster attacking a city, but if you look at it with an eye on architecture, a different meaning emerges.
 As I mentioned earlier, by incorporating monsters, Ultra Q drama is dramatizing the situation that actually occurred in the city in the 1960s.
 The Mammoth Flower symbolizes the destruction of old buildings, but let's look at the setting of the Mammoth Flower.
 According to a monster encyclopedia published at the time, it was 100m tall.
-This shows that the Mammoth Flower can be likened to the Tokyo Marine Building.
-The Tokyo Marine Building was designed by Kunio Maekawa and completed in 1974, with a 99.7m eaves and a maximum height of 108m.
+This shows that the Mammoth Flower can be likened to the Tokyo Marine Headquarters Building.
+The Tokyo Marine Headquarters Building was designed by Kunio Maekawa and completed in 1974, with a 99.7m eaves and a maximum height of 108m.
 It was a building that surpassed the height of the previous buildings in Marunouchi, but the design began in 1965, the same time the drama was being made.
-In the drama, the Mammoth Flower destroyed an old building in Marunouchi, but in reality it was the Tokio Marine Building.
+In the drama, the Mammoth Flower destroyed an old building in Marunouchi, but in reality it was the Tokio Marine Headquarters Building.

 In other words, the drama Mammoth Flower is a story that skillfully incorporates three generations of buildings that stood in Marunouchi.
 The first generation were the brick buildings that made up One Block London.
 The second generation were the buildings that were demolished and erected with the same 31m line.
 While Mammoth Flower depicts this situation, it also incorporates the appearance of the third generation, 100m-class skyscrapers like the Tokio Marine Building, which were built after eaves height restrictions were relaxed.

 In Marunouchi today, the next generation of 200m-class buildings are being built one after another.
 They are now twice as tall as the Mammoth Flower, but at the same time, the monsters are also evolving rapidly.
 For example, Godzilla grows taller with each new movie, which means that he evolves as the buildings get taller.
 Godzilla also attacks Tokyo in "Shin Godzilla" (2016) [Figure 3].
 In this movie, the building that helps to defeat Godzilla is the "Tokiwabashi Project" building [Figure 4], which is bigger than the monster.
 As you know, the Tokiwabashi Project is a plan consisting of four buildings, including a 390m skyscraper that will be the tallest in Japan, and is scheduled to be completed in 2027.
 This unseen building appears in the movie.
 This means that Godzilla can only be defeated by buildings of the future, not existing buildings.
 Monster movies have always depicted monsters destroying buildings, but Shin Godzilla shows that buildings can also fight back against monsters.
-In the movie Gamera: Guardian of the Universe (1995), there was a scene where a giant turtle-like monster attacking the Japanese archipelago was lured into the Fukuoka Dome (1993/designed by Takenaka Corporation and Maeda Construction Industry Joint Venture), where the roof was closed and the monster was captured.
+In the movie Gamera: Guardian of the Universe (1995), there was a scene where a giant turtle-like monster attacking the Japanese archipelago was lured into the Fukuoka Dome (1993/designed by Takenaka Corporation and Maeda Corporation Joint Venture), where the roof was closed and the monster was captured.
 The Tokiwabashi Project is another rare example of architectural design helping to defeat a monster.
 As someone involved in the construction industry, I felt very proud when I saw this.

 [Figures 1 and 2: Provided by Tsuburaya Productions / Figure 3: Provided by Toho]